Leafwing-Studios/fop-rules/docs/character-options/classes/conduit.md

 You learn 4 spells at level 1, each of which takes a minor action and costs 1 essence.
 You learn an additional spell at level 4, 8, 12, 16 and 19.
 Select these from the Spells section at the end of this class description.

-These spells can also be cast on their own, directly at the target, with a 20 foot range, and using the attack roll specified in the spell description.
+These spells can also be cast on their own, directly at the target, with a 4 tile range, and using the attack roll specified in the spell description.

 ## Mastery: Weaponry